vkas-chaurasia/HeuristicsAlgorithmCVRPSolver/README.md

 ## Algorithm Description

 The problem is modeled as a Capacitated Vehicle Routing Problem (CVRP) on a sphere.
-We implemented a **Constructive Greedy Heuristic** to generate a feasible solution efficiently.
+I implemented a **Constructive Greedy Heuristic** to generate a feasible solution efficiently.

 ### 1. Heuristic Strategy: Greedy Nearest Neighbor
 The algorithm builds routes (trips) sequentially.
 For each step: